jmashuque/wavi-capture-gui-for-osint/README.md

 - `ffprobe.exe`
 - `deno.exe`

+Place `deno.exe` in the same folder as `yt-dlp.exe`.
+From the source repos/build packages, keep only the required binaries for this app: `yt-dlp.exe`, `deno.exe`, `ffmpeg.exe`, and `ffprobe.exe`.
+Other bundled files can be omitted or deleted after staging the needed executables.

 Python may require administrative privileges to install, depending on the organization's software installation policies.
 For standard Windows users, I recommend installing Python through the Microsoft Store / Python install manager where permitted by policy:

 - Microsoft Store - Python: <https://apps.microsoft.com/detail/9PNRBTZXMB4Z>